spytecgps/serverless-axiom-layer-plugin/README.md

     account: YOUR_AXIOM_ACCOUNT                     # Default: 694952825951
     layerVersion: YOUR_AXIOM_LAYER_VERSION          # Default: 4
     defaultArchitecture: YOUR_DEFAULT_ARCHITECTURE  # Default: x86_64
+    enabled: true/false                             # Default: true
 ```

 ## Usage

 Run `serverless deploy` to deploy your function with the Axiom layer.

+For a correct plugin uninstall:
+  - Change the configuration to false, in order to remove the layer from all the lambda functions.
+  - Run `serverless plugin uninstall --name '@spytecgps/serverless-axiom-layer-plugin'`

 ## License